julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 Shamans, midwives, witches—have always trusted mugwort as their companion when traveling between worlds.

-Mugwort also appears in lunar and dreamwork lore — see **[Dreamwork & Night Magic](/witchy-plants-bedroom/)** for how herbs like mugwort and juniper guide spirit travel.
+Mugwort also appears in lunar and dreamwork lore.
+See **[Dreamwork & Night Magic](/witchy-plants-bedroom/)** for how herbs like mugwort and juniper guide spirit travel.

 The Germanic name for mugwort means “midge-plant,” referencing its power to ward off not just pests, but parasitic spirits.